Discussion and sharing of original and/or adapted a cappella arrangements.

 Hiya!
 Fia here, aka lareinedeslapins !
 Welcome to an absolute haven of choral trash - erm, I mean, choral music! :)

 I'm a big fan of choral music and other vocal stuff, but I've noticed that there isn't too much of a choral music base on MuseScore.
-There just isn't enough vocal music of any sort on this site, really, and I'm hoping that we can change that!
+There just isn't enough vocal music of any sort on this site—from pop to art song to chorale—really, and I'm hoping that we can change that!

-Anything and everything choir is welcomed here!
+Anything and everything choir—or any other sort of vocal music—is welcomed here!
 Talk about voice parts, favorite composers, favorite voicings, choir memes, good songs, etc...and, of course, advertise your own choral music and choral arrangements!
 And who knows - if we get enough people involved, maybe we could even make our own virtual choir...winkwinknudgenudge. ;D (And maybe if we get enough members we could hold choral composing and arranging competitions, too!)

 I would also be open to advertising MuseScore vocal composers and artists as well, so message me if you would like to be featured here!
 Maybe we'll whip up a little "interview"-type thingie we can do or something, and we can have a vocalist/composer of the week or something. :D